woohoolabs/yin-middleware/README.md

 Available configuration options for the middleware (they can be set in the constructor):

-- `exceptionFactory`: The [Exception Factory](https://github.com/woohoolabs/yin/#exceptions) instance to be used (e.g.: when dispatching fails)
 - `container`: A [Container Interop-compliant](https://github.com/container-interop/container-interop) container
 instance to be used to instantiate the controller
+- `exceptionFactory`: The [Exception Factory](https://github.com/woohoolabs/yin/#exceptions) instance to be used (e.g.: when dispatching fails)
+- `serializer`: The [Serializer](https://github.com/woohoolabs/yin/#custom-serialization) instance to be used
 - `handlerAttribute`: The name of the request attribute which stores a dispatchable controller (it is usually provided by a router).

-#### JsonApiErrorHandlerMiddleware
+### JsonApiErrorHandlerMiddleware

 It catches `JsonApiException`-s and responds with the JSON API error response associated with the exception.
 Available configuration options for the middleware (they can be set in the constructor):

 - `catching`: If false, the middleware won't catch `JsonApiException`-s
 - `verbose`: If true, additional meta information will be provided about the exception thrown
+- `serializer`: The [Serializer](https://github.com/woohoolabs/yin/#custom-serialization) instance to be used

-If you want to catch `\Exception`-s too, you have to extend the class and wrap it like that:
+If you want to catch `\Exception`s too, you have to extend the class and wrap it like that:

 ```php
 class MyErrorHandlerMiddleware extends JsonApiErrorHandlerMiddleware